XCyberbeastX/Mach3_Charge_Pump_D1Mini/README.md

 This project is based on this [YouTube video](https://www.youtube.com/watch?v=voYk2AVyjqQ).
 Please be aware that I am not a professional circuit board designer and this information is shared from a hobbyist's perspective.
 Implementing this project is at your own risk, and it's advised to consult with a professional if needed.

 ## Info:
-The charge pump circuit prevents the spindle from unintentionally starting when not using Mach3 with a parallel port.
+The charge pump circuit prevents the spindle from unintentionally starting while not using Mach3 with a parallel port.
 Especially during power up or down of the pc, this can lead to the parallel port outputs being switched randomly, posing a safety risk.
 The circuit, reads the 25/12,5 Khz signal of Mach3 and enables/disables the machine via a relay.

 The Webinterface of the D1Mini (ESP8266) provides a easy way to read the charge pump frequency and relay state and can be further extended as needed.